-We are spending a great amount of time demoing different applications on RAW with our customers from different areas of the construction site.
-Yesterday, we had the pleasure of a visit from Koebenhavns Malerlaug, a Danish paint association of innovative companies looking into new technology.
+We are spending a great amount of time doing demos of different applications on RAW with our customers from different areas of the construction industry.
+Yesterday, we had the pleasure of a visit from Københavns Malerlaug, a Danish paint association of innovative companies looking into new technology.

-Our modular robotics platform was mounted on a moveable scaffolding and the idea of the test was to demonstrate if RAW could grind and polish a sprayed-on hard render from Fermacell using a slightly modified Mirka grinder.
+At the moment the people here at RAW are spending a lot of time and energy on tests and demonstrations of our robotic platform.
+Recently, we had Københavns Malerlaug for a visit, where our modular robotic platform was mounted on a moveable scaffolding, and the idea of the test was to demonstrate if RAW could grind and polish a sprayed-on hard render from Fermacell using a slightly modified Mirka grinder.

 Thrilled by the result of the test, the conversation immediately continued onto how the RAW platform should be put together in order to be implementable across the widest number of painting tasks possible.